aranair/aranair.github.io/source/posts/2017-10-01-programming-with-modbus-rtu-tcp-protocol.html.markdown

 ---
-title: 'Programming with the Modbus Protocol'
+title: 'Programming with the Modbus RTU & TCP/IP Protocol'
-description: ''
+description: 'In this post, I run through some of the gotchas I experienced and things I found useful while developing a program to talk to a spindle/inverter hitachi wj200 over the Modbus RTU protocol, while at the same time polling and relaying information from the spindle to another slave on Kepware using modbus TCP/IP.'
 date: 2017-10-01
-tags: modbus, kepware, c-programming
+tags: modbus, kepware, c-programming, IoT
-disqus_identifier: 2017/hardware-programming-modbus-kepware-osx-win10
+disqus_identifier: 2017/programming-modbus-protocol
-disqus_title: Hardware Programming
+disqus_title: Programming with Modbus Protocol
 ---

-Today's post is in a very different segment - hardware programming; it's nowhere near the web projects that I've been doing so far but definitely something I'm super interested in.
-This project mostly works with the modbus protocol, which is an open, communication protocol used for transmitting information over serial lines between hardware devices.
+Today's post probably has a very different audience- modbus protocol; it's nowhere near the web projects that I've been doing so far but definitely something I'm super interested in.
+This project mostly works with the [modbus protocol][modbus], which is an open, communication protocol used for transmitting information over serial lines between hardware devices.
 Given that IoT is becoming more and more relevant and that the modbus protocol, while old, is still a very commonly used protocol in the IoT world.
-So, I hope people will find this post interesting.
-Let's begin.
+So, I hope people will find this post interesting, or even useful if you're attempting something similar.

 ### Backstory